KalicoCrew/kalico/docs/Config_Reference_Bleeding_Edge.md

 #   to improve vibration suppression.
 Default value is 0.1 which is a
 #   good all-round value for most printers.
 In most circumstances this
 #   parameter requires no tuning and should not be changed.
+#   Note: Damping ratios are not currently supported for input smoothers.
 ```

 ## Test print utilities

 ### [ringing_tower]

 Ringing tower test print utility which isolates vibrations to one axis at a time.

 ```
 [ringing_tower]
 size: 100
 #   X-Y Size of tower footprint (mm)
 height: 60
 #   Height of of tower (mm)
 band: 5
-#   Height for each ringing step in ?(mm)? or ?# layers? (!!CONFIRM!!)
+#   Height for each ringing step (mm)
 perimeters: 2
 #   Number of perimeters to be printed for the tower
 velocity: 80